shellnumismatics/zkBTC-Security/README.md

 Suppose the attacker has 10% of all honest hashing power combined; on average, it has to spend at least 900 minutes (15 hours) to meet the transaction depth requirement for a small amount deposit, which requires `tx_depth` to be at least 9.
 Meanwhile, around 90 new blocks have been mined in the Bitcoin mainnet.
 The attacker would find out the checkpoint depth deficit to be 81.
 If the attacker has 30% of all hashing power, numbers become 300 minutes, 30 new blocks, and 21 blocks of checkpoint depth deficit.

 The smart contract, however, needs to take care of block timestamp drift, proof generation time, block interval variance, time to broadcast the smart contract invocation transaction and include it in a block, etc. For example, the timestamp of any Bitcoin block might be as early as just a bit later than the median value of its past 11 blocks.
 That will generate 1 hour or about six blocks more than the actual depth since we use `eth_block.timestamp` to estimate the checkpoint depth.
-The smart contract will have to subtract 6 or more from its estimated depth so that a *legit* deposit won't be declined.
+The smart contract will have to subtract 6 or more from its estimated depth so that a *legitimate* deposit won't be declined.
 We could leave some more time for various other factors, ranging from half to one hour.
 Thus:
 ```
     required_minimal_depth = estimated_depth - allowance
 ```